harness/developer-hub/docs/platform/variables-and-expressions/harness-expressions-reference.md

 :::info

 These expressions apply to Harness Manual Approval *steps* only.
-They are not applicable to Approval stages or third-party approval steps (such as Jira or ServiceNow approval steps).
+They don't apply to Approval stages or third-party approval steps (such as Jira or ServiceNow approval steps).

 :::